Views 581

 Choosing the Right Fabric

-Remember to wash your fabric napkins in hot water without bleach to preserve any prints or colors.
-And don't be afraid to play around with different sizes, it's all about personal preference.
+Just be sure to wash your fabric napkins in hot water only, without bleach, to maintain any prints or colors.
+Oh, and feel free to experiment with variations in size —it all depends on you.

 Preparing and Cutting Fabric